stefanhige/rsom_feature_extraction/README.md

     mask = label != 2    (2 -> 0   , other -> 1) multiply with prediction/unreduced loss/unreduced loss

-* choose automatic probability depending on maximum of dice overlay

 * clean up calc_metrics and move to utils?